cf73/humanity/content/collections/pages/commencement-speeches.md

     content:
       -
         type: text
-        text: 'Please enjoy visiting our archive, no matter how old you are; for all of us "graduate" frequently into new tomorrows, new challenges   --   and much of the advice and insight from these compelling speeches is timeless.'
+        text: 'Please enjoy adventuring into our archive, no matter how old you are; for all of us "graduate" frequently into new tomorrows, new challenges   --   and much of the advice and insight from these compelling speeches is timeless.'
 parent: home
 main_image: image-1720367315.jpeg
 ---